-- 1. Consultant Contracts office (CC) will maintain the contract files - 2.
-The appropriate Division Project Manager (PM) will arrange and attend periodic progress meetings - 3.
-The PM will coordinate any reviews and approval actions with FHWA and other agencies when necessary - 4.
-CC will review progress payments while verifying project progress with the PM - 5.
-The PM will direct questions from the Consultant to the proper personnel in the Department - 6.
-CC will negotiate any change or amendment to the contract after receiving documentation from the Consultant and the PM - 7.
-The PM will prepare an evaluation of the Consultant's performance after completion of the contract with input from other Department personnel
+- 1. Maintain the contract files, - 2.
+Arrange and attend periodic progress meetings, - 3.
+Coordinate reviews and approval actions with other agencies when necessary, - 4.
+Review progress payments, - 5.
+Coordinate questions from the consultant, - 6.
+Negotiate any change or amendment to the contract and submit to the Department for review and approval, and - 7.
+Prepare an evaluation of the consultant's performance after completion of the contract.
+A copy of the evaluation shall be submitted to the Department.